aitorgus/aitorgus/README.md

-### Hi [Aitor´ code][https://agcg1991.github.io/] here 👋
+### Hello there! 👋

-- 🔭 Actualmente estoy aprendiendo React JS
-- 🌱 Además estoy afianzando mis conocimientos sobre HTML,CSS,JS,css-flexbox y bootstrap
+My name is Aitor Camacho, Frontend Developer and sysadmin .

+- 🔭 I’m currently learning Javascript and React.js
+- ⚡ More about me: I love learning new things, workout , reading, and video games.

 ---.
 ### 🚀 Coding